FarhanMS123/WebServer/README.md

 });
 ```

 > You may want to disable file handler feature.
-Don't forget to comment it in the case you will need it in the future.
+Don't forget to comment it in the case you need it in the future.

 See also :
 - [`http-proxy` modules](https://www.npmjs.com/package/http-proxy)

 This app has **App extensions** flag.
-It uses to put any library or functions needed by this app. `express-truepath` is the one of them to get the file path in system by url requested.
+It uses to put any library or functions needed by this app. `express-truepath` is the one to get file path in system by url requested.
 It would set `req.filepath` and `req.dirpath` if it is a file.
 Otherwise, it will only set `req.dirpath` if it is a directory.
 It has some propertise that maybe need a little changes, otherwise you could leave it as default.

 ```javascript
 app.set("web_folder", path.resolve("./web")); // web folder's path